xuedi/pedetes/README.md

  - curl -sS https://getcomposer.org/installer | php
  - ./composer.phar update

+ A refernece implementation can be found here: https://github.com/xuedi/pedetes-www

 ## privacy warning

 The caching option uses APCu user cache, if you run on shared hosting, either disable caching or make sure each page has its private APCu caching pool (via own CGI instance).
 To clear a pages cache, just add '~FC' at the end of the url.